 Ford saw a gap in the market for a stylish and sporty seven seater that defied traditional people carrier looks.
 The S-Max was a revolution in family car design that paved the way for current MPVs.
 It shares its roots with the older Ford Galaxy and the Mondeo however bears no resemblance in terms of style and good looks.

-The S-Max is a versatile seven seat car that allows you to fold the rearmost seats into the floor when they are not in use, giving you a long 2m length of loading area and a very large boot.
+The S-Max is a versatile seven-seater with the ability to fold the backmost seats into the floor when not in use.
+This makes a long, 2 m loading area and a very large trunk.
 Ford suggest that the seating is in a ’5 + 2′ configuration, suggesting that the six and seventh seats are more suited to children than to regular use by adults.
-The somewhat restricted leg and head room also mean that adults wouldn’t want to travel very far whilst in the rear seats.
-The interior overall is very modern, full of gadgets and defies its people carrier status.
-The seats are generally very comfy and supportive.

 The 7 Seat Ford Kuga Crossover

-There are a range of versions available, with the Titanium model being the plushest.
+There are several versions available, with the Titanium model being the most luxurious.
 If you opt for the more expensive Titanium upgrade then you receive a range of features including a higher specification interior, a more luxurious cabin and an enhanced stereo and dash.
 If you’re used to leather seats and the ‘wipe free’ convenience these offer (mums and dads you’ll know what I mean!), then you will probably want to look closely at the Titanium option.